Admissions Criteria and Guidelines

 Admissions will be granted according to class size limits that ensure that standards of excellence will be maintained.

 Students will be admitted only when their previous records and/or screening indicate a high likelihood that they can successfully complete grade level requirements in grades K-8 or, in grades 9-12, the requirements for the AIS High School Diploma.
 Additionally, students may pursue the International Baccalaureate Diploma, or the AIS Austrian Matura equivalency program.
 Admission decisions are made upon review of transcripts, other records, placement tests and, when possible, an interview.
-Applicants with below average grades or the equivalent for students coming from non-graded instructional institutions may be considered ineligible for admission.
+Applicants with below satisfactory grades or the equivalent for students coming from non-graded instructional institutions may be considered ineligible for admission.

 A child must be four (4) years old by September 1st of the year entering Pre-Kindergarten, five (5) years old by September 1st of the year entering Kindergarten, or six (6) years old by September 1st of the year entering first grade.